ibisen/code-challenge-indicium/README.md

 ```
 The output files will be load at `/data` folder.

-## MongoDB Database
+## Access Mongo Database

-Accessing the MongoDB (and see the outputs), in a terminal execute:
+To access the Mongo Database (and see the outputs of task3), in a new terminal:
 ```
 mongo -u mongo -p mongo1234 --authenticationDatabase "admin"
 ```
-At mongo terminal:
+On mongo terminal:
 ```
 > use orders
 > db.details.find().pretty()